My name is Rebecca and I blog about my travels and other life adventures as a single mom.

 We continued on to Australia to learn the Aussie pie business.
 We spent six months in Sydney before opening a franchise of “Shakespeares Pies” in Whistler, B.C.

 We had our son in Whistler in 2001, then two years later sold our half of the pie shop to our partners.
 While owning a franchise was a great business experience, we had zero freedom plus the extra headaches of all those hungover staff that often didn’t show up.
-It was like having a job you could never escape from and it didn’t fit my idea of how I wanted my life to look so I got out.

-In California, my (now ex) husband worked with a friend finding land and building mid-century modern homes and I was a stay at home mom and was not allowed to work in the US.
+In California, my husband worked with a friend finding land and building mid-century modern homes and I was a stay at home mom and was not allowed to work in the US.
 Because I was not allowed to work at a regular job, I discovered the home based business industry and jumped in.

-I had my second baby in California …a wonderful home birth in Palm Desert.
+During that time, I had my second baby in California …a wonderful home birth in Palm Desert.

 Things were going really well.
 And then the market started to crash (2006) so we sold our house and headed back to Canada.